HazyResearch/epoxy/README.md

 # Epoxy: Interactive Model Iteration with Weak Supervision and Pre-Trained Embeddings

+**UPDATE 07/20/20**: Code now supports using FAISS for fast and scalable NN search!
+Tutorial example updated to use FAISS now.

 Epoxy uses weak supervision and pre-trained embeddings to create models that can train at programmatically-interactive speeds (less than 1/2 second), but that can retain the performance of training deep networks.